splunk/addonfactory-ucc-generator/docs/tabs.md

 },
 ```

+> Note: It is no longer recommended to use the `enable` field in table actions.
+It will be removed in the next major release of ucc-gen.

 ### Tabs
 If there are multiple types of input services and want to use the Tabs feature, each input service is represented by a separate tab.
 As a result, each input service will have its own tab.

 To enable the tabs feature, `table` property must be provided under the services.

-Title and Description would change when changing the tab (If provided in the globalConfig file).
+`Title` and `Description` would change when changing the tab (If provided in the globalConfig file).

 ```
 "pages": {